 Quarterly Reports: Schedule quarterly utility-report-outs to SAG twice per year.
 Quarterly reports will be posted to the SAG website.
 For quarters where utilities are not presenting to SAG, utility reports will be circulated to SAG participants by email.
-In 2024, due to the focus on the SAG Portfolio Planning Process, there will be one utility progress update to SAG.
+In 2025, due to the recent EE Plan filings, there will be one utility progress update to SAG.

 Annual Reports: Schedule annual utility report-outs following the end of each program year (combined with a quarterly report-out).
 Annual reports will be posted to the SAG website.
-In 2024, due to the focus on the SAG Portfolio Planning Process, there will be one utility progress update to SAG.
+In 2025, due to recent EE Plan filings, there will be one utility progress update to SAG.

 IL-TRM Update Process: Send notice of IL-TRM meetings to the appropriate SAG participants; circulate IL-TRM materials; update the SAG website with IL-TRM materials; and participate in a discussion of IL-TRM priorities prior to the launch of the annual IL-TRM process, in consultation with the IL-TRM Administrator.